First Timer’s Guide

 Can I hear the concert again?

-All Season Series concerts are recorded for broadcast across the state on Classic 102.1 and WEKU-FM 88.9.
+Yes!
+Most Season Series concerts are recorded for broadcast across the state on Classic 102.1 and WEKU-FM 88.9!
 Tune into Classic 102.1 at 8:00pm on the Friday night before the next Season Series concert, WEKU-FM 88.9 at 8:00pm on the Sunday night before the next Season Series concert, or go to WEKU's website to check the schedule.

 Who can I contact with more questions or concerns?

-LexPhil’s ticket services team is ready to answer any questions you may have.
+LexPhil’s ticket team is ready to answer any questions you may have!
 There are three simple ways to reach us.
-Simply give us a call at 859.233.4226 weekdays from 9:00 AM - 5:00 PM, send an e-mail to firstname.lastname@example.org, or stop by the box office at 161 North Mill Street in the ArtsPlace building downtown.
+Give us a call at 859.233.4226 weekdays from 9:00 AM - 5:00 PM, send an e-mail to email@example.com, or stop by the box office at 161 North Mill Street in the ArtsPlace building downtown.
+You can also reach us via our social media, facebook.com/lexingtonphilharmonic and at our Instagram, @lexingtonphilharmonic.